uwrit/leaf-docs/docs/administration/federation.md

 # Networking Multiple Leaf instances
 One powerful feature of Leaf is the ability to federate user queries to multiple Leaf instances, even those using different data models.
 This enables institutions to securely compare patient populations in a de-identified fashion.
 An example of this functionality can be found at <a href="https://www.youtube.com/watch?v=ZuKKC7B8mHI" target="_blank">https://www.youtube.com/watch?v=ZuKKC7B8mHI</a>.

+!!! info
-> Networking with other Leaf instances is **100% opt-in** functionality.
+    Networking with other Leaf instances is **100% opt-in** functionality.
 Deploying locally and querying only your institution's data is perfectly fine.

 ![Multi Instance](../images/multi_instance_no_header.png "Multi Instance")